thekhyatigandhi/book-search-engine/README.md

 ```
 npm start
 ```

--By following these steps, you can run the project locally and have full control over its functionality.
+By following these steps, you can run the project locally and have full control over its functionality.

 ## Usage